mindspore-ai/docs/resource/faq/FAQ_en.md

 Q: Does MindSpore support Windows 10?

 A: The MindSpore CPU version can be installed on Windows 10.
-For details about the installation procedure, see tutorials on the [MindSpore official website](https://www.mindspore.cn/tutorial/en/r0.5/advanced_use/mindspore_cpu_win_install.html).

 ### Programming Language